Why go on an Asper exchange?

 • Undergraduate enrolled in the Asper School of Business

-• International students are welcome to apply
+• International and co-op students may apply

 • Students may not have previously travelled to Israel